Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Negotiated fees between Pillar Wealth Management and the client will supersede Pillar Wealth Management’s existing fee structure.

-PWM’s investment advisory fees range from 0.27% to 1.06% of AUM with an annual minimum fee of $15,000.
+PWM’s investment advisory fees are negotiated but will not exceed 1.6%.
+As mentioned earlier, the firm charges a minimum annual fee of $15,000.
 Here's a range of advisory fees that you may pay based on the size of your account:

 *Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.